Library Training Institute

 Coordinated by the South Dakota State Library, the Library Training Institute is a four-year program of continuing education for South Dakota-based library practitioners, support staff and trustees of small public libraries.
 No prior formal library science education, or previous college attendance, is required to attend.

-Spend a week in the dorms and get to know your fellow library students from all over the state.
-Enjoy meals together in the cafeteria and fun activities in our host city of Aberdeen
+Library Institute is in its 27th year.
+Share in the experience and get to know your fellow participating librarians from all over the state.
+Enjoy meals together in the cafeteria and enjoy our host city of Aberdeen.

 Institute participants can start the program at any point in the curriculum, but must complete the four components in seven (7) years.
-Institute instructors provide in-depth classes in: the foundations of public library service; public library administration; services to the public; collections; technical services; and technology.
+Institute instructors provide in-depth classes in: the foundations of public library service; public library administration; services to the public; collections; cataloging and metadata; and technology.
 Students earn college credit from Northern State University, and after completion, are recognized as certified library practitioners.

 Institute of Museum and Library Services